Uploading a Release See all 21 articles

 • Why Does DistroKid Ask For Songwriters' Real Names?

-Don't worry if you use a stage name--your real name won't be displayed prominently as an artist name or anything, but it will be displayed when a listener views the credits or lyrics of a song.
+Real names entered as songwriter credits won't be displayed prominently as an artist name, but will be displayed when a listener views the credits or lyrics of a song.

 • 2 Chainz